-To commemorate the 70th anniversary of Crossroads, William L. McGee has recounted his personal story in Operation Crossroads – Lest We Forget!
+To commemorate the 70th anniversary of Crossroads in 2016, William L. McGee has written his eyewitness account in Operation Crossroads – Lest We Forget!
 An Eyewitness Account, Bikini Atomic Bomb Tests 1946 (BMC Publications, June 2016, 132 pp, 59 photographs and illustrations.
 Paperback $19.95, Kindle Edition $9.99.)

-Bill McGee, USN, was one of 42,000 military, scientists, and civilian personnel assembled at the Bikini Atoll in the Marshall Islands for two postwar atomic bomb tests on an array of ships and animals.
-McGee witnessed Crossroads from the deck of the heavy cruiser USS Fall River (CA-131), the Flagship for the Target Fleet of Vice Admiral W. H. P. Blandy’s Joint Task Force One.
+Bill McGee was one of the 42,000 military, scientists, and civilian personnel assembled at the Bikini Atoll in the Marshall Islands for Crossroads.
+After fighting in the Pacific in World War II, McGee, a Gunner’s Mate in the U.S. Navy, was assigned to postwar duty on the heavy cruiser USS Fall River (CA-131), destined to become the Flagship for the Target Fleet at Crossroads and responsible for the positioning of the 95 target vessels in the Bikini Lagoon.

 “I wrote this book to help preserve a part of history few know about today,” says McGee.
 “If your time is limited, I recommend reading the Foreword by Dr. F. Lincoln Grahlfs, a Crossroads participant and Vice Commander of the National Association of Atomic Veterans (NAAV).
-Also Chapter 11, ‘Later Lessons Learned.’
-In this chapter, Dr. Oscar Rosen, also a Crossroads participant and a longtime advocate for atomic veterans, suggests a possible cover-up by certain members of the military who may – or may not – have known about the dangers of radiation inherent in nuclear weapons – facts which remained classified for more than 50 years.”
+Also, Chapter 7, ‘Later Lessons Learned’, with ‘Operation Crossroads’ by Dr. Oscar Rosen, also a Crossroads participant, and longtime advocate for atomic veterans.
+Dr. Rosen suggests a possible cover-up by certain members of the military who may – or may not – have known about the dangers of radiation inherent in nuclear weapons – facts which remained classified for more than 50 years.”

-“The subject is timely,” says McGee.
-“As I was writing the Preface in April 2016, the Nuclear Security Summit was wrapping up in Washington, D.C. proving that the threat of nuclear warfare is very much in the news today and threatens Western civilization.
+“The subject is timely,” continues McGee.
+“When I was writing the Preface in April 2016, the Nuclear Security Summit was wrapping up in Washington, D.C., proving that the threat of nuclear warfare is very much in the news today.
 We have to learn from history – lest we forget.”

 Bill and his co-author/wife Sandra live in the San Francisco Bay Area, California.
 They may be reached at firstname.lastname@example.org or on their website at www.WilliamMcGeeBooks.com.